Shopify/unite-workshop-checkout-ui/README.md

-# Shopify App Template - Node

-This is a template for building a [Shopify app](https://shopify.dev/apps/getting-started) using Node and React.
-It contains the basics for building a Shopify app.

-Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).
+# Checkout UI Extension - Custom Field Example
+This is the code repository to complement Checkout UI workshop.
+[ADD LINK]

+## Checkout UI Extensions

+Checkout UI extensions let you add custom workflows and functionality at defined points of the checkout process, and are built into apps using extension point APIs and UI components.

+This repository provides code examples for the following
+* The different types of UI extension points
+* Using Checkout UI extension compontents
+* Saving data to metafields
+* Controlling the Checkout Flow

-## Benefits
+## Shopify Apps

+This repository is built on the Shopify CLI App template.
 Shopify apps are built on a variety of Shopify tools to create a great merchant experience.
 The [create an app](https://shopify.dev/apps/getting-started/create) tutorial in our developer documentation will guide you through creating a Shopify app using this template.

 The Node app template comes with the following out-of-the-box functionality: